cjacker/ch32f_evt_makefile_gcc_project_template/README.md

 If you do not know which part you should specify, please run `./generate_project_from_evt.sh` directly for help.

 After project generated, there is a 'User' dir contains the codes you should write or modify.
+By default, it use the 'GPIO_Toggle' example from EVT package.

 Then type `make` to build the project.